Bayh College of Education Graduate Student Research and Professional Development Fund

 Award Amounts and Delivery

 The Bayh College of Education’s highest funding priorities are supplies and expenses associated with research activities and the dissemination of research and scholarship.
 The program will also provide support for professional development depending on the availability of funds.
 Proposals will be assessed based on the quality of the submitted proposal.
-The review committee will make recommendations to the Associate Dean of the Bayh College of Education.
+The review committee will make recommendations to the Dean of the Bayh College of Education.
 Failure to follow instructions may result in proposals not being reviewed.

 Reporting Requirements and Related Obligations